mapper1024/mapper1024/doc/JOURNAL.md

 ## Sample Map
 A sample map is provided and loaded by default with the desktop app and live demo to show what the tool is currently capable of.
 This sample map was designed on the fly, but has a tiny bit of storytelling attached to make it interesting.
 It is expected that testers will be able to play with the sample map which will be updated in the future as new features are added.

+# References
+* Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
+Morgan Kaufmann.